trustdan/IBKR-API-Go-Python/README.md

 ## Standard Installation

-If you prefer not to use Docker, you can set up the system directly:
+> 📝 **Note:** For Windows users, a convenient installer is now available.
+See the [Windows Installer](#windows-installer) section below.

 ### Prerequisites

-- Python 3.8+
-- Go 1.20+
 - Interactive Brokers account and TWS/Gateway installed
-- Either IBKR Paper Trading or Live Trading account
+- Python 3.10 or higher
+- Go 1.21 or higher (if building from source)

 ### Setup